 - Twist: “The girl died three years ago,” or “The call came from inside the house,” or “The dog was actually a giant rat.”

-- Lesson: Always teaches a moral to teens, “Don’t pet animals you don’t know,” or “Don’t go to a house where you don’t know the people.”
+- Lesson, which should always teach a moral to teens: “Don’t pet animals you don’t know,” or “Don’t go to a house where you don’t know the people.”

 Sarah Hastings Morley is both a Reading Specialist and a high school English Composition Teacher.
 This is her 13th year teaching in the northern suburbs of Chicago, Illinois.
 She earned her Bachelor’s in Secondary English Education from Illinois State University, and her Master’s in Education: Reading and Literacy from Benedictine University.